estuary/flow/site/docs/guides/howto_join_two_collections_typescript.md

               - /customer_id
 ```

 Let’s take a look at this in a bit more detail.
-Essentially, we define one collection which it’s a `derivation` that is the result of two transformations.
+Essentially, we define one collection which is a `derivation` that is the result of two transformations.

 In the schema definition, we specify what structure we want the documents of the result collection to take on.